 2. Joining the workforce

 New to the workforce?
-An objective section in your resume can give your potential employers some insight into your long-term career plan.
-This is helpful for convincing them that you aren’t just trying to nab any job that comes your way; you are specifically interested in what they have to offer.
+An objective section in your resume can give your potential employers some insight into your career plan.
+This is helpful for convincing them that you aren’t just trying to nab any job that comes your way.
+You are specifically interested in what they have to offer.

 When you are new to the workforce, you need to consider what you can bring to a company.
 Do you have qualifications or skills learned through study?
 Have you got any volunteer experience?
 What is the reason you are interested in working for this company?

 I am seeking an entry level opportunity within an IT service desk environment.
-Although I am new to the workforce, I am committed to a long-term career in the IT industry, supported by my recent completion of my Certificate III in Information Technology.
-During completion of this qualification I had the opportunity to think about my future in the industry and feel that I would be well-suited to a service desk position where I can further develop my knowledge and prove my excellent customer service skills.
+Although I am new to the workforce, I am committed to a long-term career in the IT industry.
+This is supported by my recent completion of my Certificate III in Information Technology.
+During completion of this qualification I had the opportunity to think about my future in the industry.
+I feel that I would be well-suited to a service desk position where I can further develop my knowledge and prove my excellent customer service skills.

 3. Returning to the workforce